 - Changing queries or adding new ones for different scenarios is a database admin, software developer, or system engineer's task, requires database and code changes.
 No configurable, composable query language for domain experts.

 - Business users such as subject matter experts find it difficult to query databases without SQL knowledge and not every organization can have a technical person who is dedicated to retrieving data from a database whenever it is necessary.

 - Incorrect queries retrieve incorrect data making errors in business rules and data-driven decisions.
-This can lead to an increase of operational costs, operational inefficiencies, reputational damage, missed opportunities, resulting loss of profits.
+This can lead to an increase in operational costs, operational inefficiencies, reputational damage, missed opportunities, resulting in loss of profits.

 Gartner measures the average financial impact of poor data on businesses at $9.7 million per year.

 Now let’s see an example from the insurance industry and how we address these challenges.

 Consider a scenario of an underwriter of an insurance company having to investigate the claim history database to get data of the customers with unpaid claims in a certain year.
 This is how even underwriters can query a database without the need for SQL knowledge.

 This is a sample SQL Query to retrieve names, contact details, and claim amounts of the customers with unpaid claims in 2021.

 Here we have joined two tables and retrieved data.
 But in a real-world application, there can be multiple tables creating fairly complex SQL statements.

 Therefore, using the FlexRule platform, we have created a decision table that only exposes the data that can be easily updated by a non-technical user.